Skip to content

 Thermal & Oxidative Stability

-Lubricant systems operate under elevated temperatures and harsh chemical environments.
-Zinc oxide contributes to improved thermal stability and resistance to oxidative degradation.
+Lubricant systems operate under elevated temperatures and oxidative stress.
+Zinc oxide improves thermal stability and resistance to oxidation, supporting longer service life.

 Controlled Reactivity & Compatibility

-The material must be chemically compatible with base oils and additive packages, ensuring stable formulation performance without unwanted chemical interactions.
+Zinc oxide must be chemically compatible with base oils and additive packages, ensuring stable formulations without unwanted reactions or performance loss.

 Fine & Consistent Particle Characteristics

-Uniform particle size distribution supports stable dispersion in grease and lubricant systems, contributing to consistent anti-wear and protective performance.
+Uniform particle size distribution supports stable dispersion in grease and lubricant systems, contributing to consistent anti-wear behaviour and protection.

 Low Impurity Profile

-Controlled trace metal levels help prevent catalytic degradation of lubricant systems, supporting long-term formulation stability.
+Low trace metal levels prevent catalytic degradation of lubricant systems and support long-term formulation stability under demanding conditions.

 Typical Properties

-Zinc Oxide with controlled particle size distribution and low trace metal levels supports stable dispersion in grease and lubricant systems, improved wear protection and enhanced thermal stability, contributing to consistent lubricant performance under demanding operating conditions.
+Zinc oxide for lubricant applications typically features controlled particle size distribution and low trace metal content.
+It supports stable dispersion in grease systems, improved wear protection and enhanced thermal and oxidative stability in industrial and automotive lubricants.

 Regulatory Sensitivity